-Ask yourself, what do you want in an interpreter?
-Attention to detail is certainly still important in both cases.
-But rather than the word-for-word correspondence that matters in translation, interpreters must ensure that they capture the emotion and intention behind each utterance.
+Ask yourself, what do you need from a legal interpreter?
+Attention to detail is certainly still important in all situations.
+But rather than the word-for-word accuracy that matters in legal translation, interpreters must ensure that they capture the emotion and intention behind the conversation.
+Interpreters must be quick thinkers who can make judgment calls on which word to use at a moment’s notice.
+They must be familiar with jargon and the implications of choosing one way of phrasing information over another.
 You want to be sure the vendor understands your specific way of speaking your language, and that of the person you’re trying to communicate with.
 With specialist subject knowledge, you need someone who can quickly deduce how a doctor or lawyer is deploying their terminology.
-(Fortunately, Global Arena has a broad variety of interpreters who are experts in these fields.)
+Fortunately, Global Arena has a broad variety of interpreters who are experts in these fields.

 Why Do I Need Legal Interpreting Services?